Protein Intake and Bodybuilders

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss meal frequency.
-How often do you need to eat in order to maintain gains?
+In this episode of the Muscle PhD Live Academy we will discuss insulin sensitivity and we’ll be answering community questions

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.